 Faculty acting as consultants may not authorize other persons to use university resources without the written permission of the dean and the execution of an appropriate facility use agreement that provides for appropriate insurance protection for the university.

-Faculty acting as consultants are not acting as university employees when engaged in consulting and will not be covered by worker’s compensation or the university’s self- insurance fund while engaged in consulting activities.
+Faculty acting as consultants are not acting as university employees when engaged in consulting and will not be covered by worker’s compensation or the university’s self- insurance fund (exclusive of university health insurance where applicable) while engaged in consulting activities.

 PROHIBITED ACTIVITIES